With Treatment

 Services provided:

-Hanover County Community Service Board is an inpatient rehab facility in Mechanicsville, VA that is located in the 23116 zip code.
-Hanover County Community Service Board offers inpatient treatment for dual diagnosis and residential treatment for substance abuse.
-It also Accepts Military insurance.
+Hanover County Community Service Board is a residential treatment facility in Mechanicsville, VA that is located in the 23116 zip code.
+It includes regular outpatient treatment and outpatient treatment.
+Hanover County Community Service Board offers services to women and men.

 Address: 8475 Bell Creek Road, Mechanicsville, VA 23116 in Hanover County